SalzstangeSalamiBrief/SimpleList/README.md

 # SimpleList
-A simple list for everyone
+A simple list for everyone.
+This Application is builded for widescreens (1920x1080).
 ## dev
 ```
 // setup db